molgenis/molgenis-service-armadillo/docs/upgrade-2-3.md

 ```
 Note that the `https://` is missing in the server_name part.

-Remove the console and storage file from: `/etc/nginx/sites-enabled/`.
+Remove the console, auth and storage file from: `/etc/nginx/sites-enabled/` and `/etc/nginx/sites-available/.

 ```
 systemctl restart nginx